 Color Tips for Low-Light Bathrooms

-Use warm whites or pale creams
+• Use warm whites or pale creams (instead of stark white)

 Share :